 - A statement of purpose (maximum of 1000 words) focused on the applicant’s interest in the program, goals, what the applicant hopes to gain from the program, and what the applicant will contribute to the program

-- A response to the following essay prompt (maximum of 1000 words): The Capstone Project is a research study that serves as an opportunity for students to examine a communication question in-depth.
+- A statement of research objectives responding to the following essay prompt (maximum of 1000 words): The Capstone Project is a research study that serves as an opportunity for students to examine a communication question in-depth.
 The question may involve communication between individuals, groups, or organizations.
 It may involve face-to-face interaction or technologically mediated interaction.
 What research question might you explore through the Capstone?

 - Transcripts from all undergraduate institutions attended